cabforum/smime/SBR.md

 ### 6.3.1  Public key archival

 ### 6.3.2  Certificate operational periods and key pair usage periods
-Subscriber Certificates issued on or after XXX SHOULD NOT have a Validity Period greater than 824 days and MUST NOT have a Validity Period greater than 825 days.
+Subscriber Certificates SHOULD NOT have a Validity Period greater than 824 days and MUST NOT have a Validity Period greater than 825 days.

 For the purpose of calculations, a day is measured as 86,400 seconds.
 Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
 For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.
 ## 6.4  Activation data